-This is a new service and will be subject to change, but for a project meeting, feedback on the script, the project as a whole and guidance on the way forward, the fee is £250.
-For an even more hands-on consultant (in a potentially executive producer capacity) to advise from initial concept through to completion of the film, fee starts at £500.
+For a project meeting, feedback on the script, the project as a whole and guidance during the film, the fee is £250.
+For an even more hands-on consultant (in a potentially EP capacity) to advise from initial concept through to completion of the film, the fee is £500.
 Fees might change depending on the scope of the project.

 Alexei also available for script feedback and proof reading services..get in touch.